Bob Roop: Professional wrestling career

-Roop began his professional career in 1969 after a meeting with his long-time friend Larry Heiniemi, better known as Lars Anderson.
-Heiniemi's tales of global travel and financial success appealed to Roop who began working for Eddie Graham, the promoter of Championship Wrestling from Florida and who traiend Roop.
+Roop began his professional career in 1969 after hearing about the pro career of former amateur Larry Heiniemi, better known as Lars Anderson.
+Heiniemi's tales of global travel and financial success appealed to Roop who began working for Eddie Graham, the promoter of Championship Wrestling from Florida and who trained Roop.
 Working as an arrogant villain and flaunting his genuine amateur wrestling credentials, Roop challenged for the NWA World Heavyweight Championship on five occasions.

-In 1976, Bob Roop received a possible career ending knee injury while wrestling Eddie Graham.
+In 1976, Bob Roop needed knee surgery after aggravating an injury received during his amateur career.
+A scenario was created attributing his knee injury to promoter/wrestler Eddie Graham.
 The move which supposedly caused the injury, the figure-four, was banned as a crippling hold.
 While Roop was supposedly recovering, a new wrestler, The Gladiator, appeared on the Florida wrestling scene.
 The masked Gladiator used the shoulderbreaker, Roop's signature finishing move, and crowds shouted Roop's name when he appeared in the ring.
 During a Gladiator match on the Championship Wrestling from Florida TV program, Eddie and Mike Graham ran in on the match and removed the mask.
 The Gladiator was revealed as Roop.
 This incident is listed as number 24 in the CWF's "The Twenty-Five Greatest Angles In CWF History".
 After the unmasking, the figure-four was reinstated.
-This angle was used in 1977 in Roy Shire San Francisco NWA territory as Roop was "injured" by Kevin Sullivan and then a masked wrestler named The Star Warrior showed up around the same time Roop was injured; later, Sullivan unmasked Star Warrior, who was Roop.
+This angle was used in 1977 in Roy Shire's San Francisco NWA territory as Roop was "injured" by Kevin Sullivan and then a masked wrestler named The Star Warrior showed up around the same time Roop was injured; later, Sullivan unmasked Star Warrior, who was Roop.

 Roop also wrestled and sporadically commentated for a time in Mid-South Wrestling, and he is often incorrectly credited for being the man who created the reversal to the figure four leg lock, the hold that "injured" him in Florida.
 "Cowboy" Bob Ellis used the maneuver against Buddy Rogers back in the early 1960s.

 In the 1980s, Roop wrestled in Angelo Poffo's International Championship Wrestling (ICW) promotion out of Lexington, Kentucky.
 The promotion at the time featured such future wrestling superstars as 'The Macho Man' Randy Savage, 'The Genius' Lanny Poffo, "Cowboy" Bob Orton Jr. and Ronnie 'Hands of Stone' Garvin.

-Roop later became part of the Army of Darkness stable which included Kevin Sullivan, Purple Haze, Luna Vachon and Lock, Kharma/Molokai and Fallen Angel.
+Roop later became part of the Army of Darkness stable in 1982 which included Kevin Sullivan, Purple Haze, Luna Vachon and Lock, Kharma/Molokai and Fallen Angel.
 Roop adopted the ring name Mayha Singh, shaving off the hair and beard on half his head and putting face paint on the shaved side.